Waratep/tensailab-mbd/FRDM/README.md

    * USBSerial/CircBuffer.h
    * USBSerial/USBSerial.h
 6. Use **MATLAB System** block.
-7. Add C code for hardware configuration and operation.
+7. Add C source and header files for hardware configuration and operation.
 8. Buffer size can be adjusted from USBSerial.h.
 ```Matlab
 CircBuffer<uint8_t,128> buf;